On this page:

 raco congame upload study-id path

-The command packages the study file and any of its dependencies into an archive and sends it to the server.
-On success, it opens a browser to the study’s admin page.
+Uploads the study at path to the server you are currently logged in to.
+The study-id must match the identifier supplied to defstudy and must be exported with provide from the study file.
+On success, the command opens a browser to the study’s admin page.
 If you are not logged in, it will prompt you to log in first.

 6.2.6.4 raco congame simulate🔗